RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 ---

-Build and deploy the Catalog project using the following command, which will use the maven plugin to deploy via CodeReady Workspace `Terminal`:
+Build and deploy the Catalog project using the following command, which will use the maven plugin to deploy via CodeReady Workspaces `Terminal`:

 `oc project userxx-catalog`